ka4ep/Lexical.Localization/docs/Tutorial/README.md

 Console.WriteLine(String.Format("It is now {0:d} at {0:t}", DateTime.Now));
 ```

-Default strings can be *inlined* to multiple cultures.
+Default strings can be *inlined* for multiple cultures.

 ```csharp
 ILine line = LineRoot.Global